MEST-WEB3-BOOTCAMP/donation-dapp/README.md

-# donation-dapp
+# Donation dApp
-A decentralised application for managing donations
+A decentralized application for managing donations